ubucon-asia/2022/content/sessions/configure-private-cloud-with-ubuntu/index.md

 ## What audience can learn from this session
 Learn how to use MAAS, understand and practice Microsoft Azure and Hybrid-cloud configuration.

+## About the speaker
+I am the head of the technology division at CloudMate, which aims to share our experiences with customers.
+We are working hard to solve customers' difficulties together with various customer cases and deep technical understanding.
+Ubuntu is being used as a common operating system while using Cloud, and is currently working as a Microsoft MVP.
+Thank you for your interest in the Facebook community called Wise Azure Life.